liakos356/date-period-picker/datePeriodPicker/readme.md

 # date-period-picker
-Alloy widget to easily pick a date range
+Alloy widget to easily pick a date range.

 ### Overview
 This is a widget for the Alloy MVC framework of Appcelerator's Titanium platform.